Concrete18/Concrete18/README.md

 ### Rust

-I am currently learning Rust and have learned useful ways to speed up Python with it.
+I am currently learning Rust and have learned useful ways to speed up Python with it using Maturin to run Rust code.

 ### AHK